syncfusion-content/javascript-docs/js/Print/Features.md

 ## Printing entire page

-It is possible to print the entire web page by caling the `ejPrint` on the document body, which is depicted in the below code example.
+It is possible to print the entire web page by calling the `ejPrint` on the document body, which is depicted in the below code example.
 Here, the entire page including all the items on the page will be printed.

 {% highlight javascript %}

         function onPrint(e) {
-            var ele = $(document.body);
+            var elem = $(document.body);
-            if (!ele.hasClass("e-print")) {
+            if (!elem.hasClass("e-print")) {
                 $(document.body).ejPrint();
             } else {
                 obj = $(document.body).ejPrint("instance");